-What if I rewrote it to say, My friends have all entered into contracts that have a 50% failure rate and even the ones that don’t fail still have seriously uncomfortable challenges associated with them.
-They’re also entering into long term commitments with very young and needy people who are very nearly all want and no appreciation, and those commitments leave them exhausted at the end of the day.‘
+What if I rewrote it to say, ‘My friends have all entered into contracts that have a 50% failure rate, and even the ones that don’t fail still have seriously uncomfortable challenges associated with them?’
+And what if I added, ‘They’re also entering into long term commitments with very young and needy people who are very nearly all want and no appreciation, and those commitments leave them exhausted at the end of the day.‘

 I couldn’t count the times I met someone single who pointed to someone else and envied their relationship only for us to later discover the marriage was horrible for one or both parties.
-Of course kids can bring enormous rewards that are impossible to quantify, but if you think every single set of parents doesn’t have days where they wish they were single and childless then you’re not really thinking about what their day to day life is like.
+Of course kids can bring enormous rewards that are impossible to quantify.
+But if you think every single set of parents doesn’t have days where they wish they were single and childless then you’re not really thinking about what their day to day life is like.

 Half the super highly-paid executives that hire me fantasize about being a barista for good reason.
 That’s not a job you can really take home with you.
 And that’s their fantasy.
-To be able to stop that job at the end of the day, but thanks to smartphones and uber-connectivity, there is no such thing as private time anymore.
+To be able to stop that job at the end of the day.
+Unless you’re in a European nation that has laws against it, thanks to uber-connectivity there is no such thing as private time anymore.
 You’re expected to answer every ding that travels through the ether.

-But let’s not forget he also gets shot at, beat up, nearly cut in two by a laser or blown to smithereens by a nuclear device.
+But let’s not forget he also gets shot at, beat up, nearly cut in two by a laser, or blown to smithereens by a nuclear device.
 Those are all part of the same story.
 So your selective editing isn’t telling the whole story.
-Because if you take away the drama —if you take away the conflict and the overcoming of obstacles, then what you’re left with is the only kind of life that is a failure—and that’s one that’s been left completely unlived.
+Because if you take away the drama —if you take away the conflict and the overcoming of obstacles, then what you’re left with is the only kind of life that is a failure: one that’s been left completely unlived.

 Forget comparisons.
 Forget competitions.
 Forget judgments about where you should be.
-The true value in life does not come from any of the things you mentioned because I can find you tons of people that don’t have any of those things and they’re still happy.
-But if you’re basing your happiness on the collection of things outside yourself, then you’re looking for happiness where the media has taught to look for it rather than from where it really comes from.
+The true value in life does not come from any of the things you mentioned because I can find you tons of people that don’t have any of those things and they’re still happy, and tons of people who do have them who aren’t.

-The only thing that can generate good feelings within you is appreciation.
-So whether you’re appreciating being married or single, or whether you’re appreciating having kids or having freedom, or appreciating a home or being able to travel, or whether you’re appreciating a job or the act of making a difference, it does not matter.
-It will be the appreciation that generates the good life, not the stuff or status.
+Whether you’re appreciating being married or single, or whether you’re appreciating having kids or having freedom, or appreciating a home or being able to travel, or whether you’re appreciating a job or the act of making a difference, it does not matter.
+It will be the appreciation that generates the good life, not the stuff or the status.